A Pure Geometric Approach to Stellar Structure: Discussion

-(9) {\bf The model obtained}, in the present work, is far from representing a compact object.
-This is because the equation of state for such objects is the adiabatic one [14], given by where $(K)$ is constant and $(n)$ is the polytropic index.
+of state for such objects is the adiabatic one (cf. Shapiro \& Teukolsky 1983), given by where $(K)$ is constant and $(n)$ is the polytropic index.
 This index varies from $(\frac{3}{2})$ for non-relativistic particles to $(3)$ for relativistic particles.
-It is clear that the equation of state obtained (5.7) has a polytropic index tending to infinity, which characterizes an isothermal configuration [12].
+It is clear that the equation of state obtained, (5.7), has a polytropic index tending to infinity, which characterizes an isothermal configuration (cf. Abhyankar 1992).